These early Red Hot Chili Peppers photos will warm your heart

 We celebrate the California punk rockers by looking back at their early beginnings with these throwback photos.

-This week marks a whopping 36 years since Red Hot Chili Peppers released their first ever studio album The Red Hot Chili Peppers.
+36 years since Red Hot Chili Peppers released their first ever studio album The Red Hot Chili Peppers.

 The eponymous debut - which was released on 10 August 1984 - featured the likes of Get Up and Jump, True Men Don't Kill Coyotes, Police Helicopter and a cover of Hank Williams' Why Don't You Love Me.